What Malaysians Love: Best 5 Food Picks

 That’s the number one of must-try Malaysian meals.
 The name of Nasi Lemak literally means “rice in cream”, what says for itself.
 White rice, soaked in coconut cream and then steamed until appears a delicious aroma of coconut-perfumed rice.
 The self-Malaysian nasi lemak also includes a hard-boiled egg, cucumber slices, little anchovies, roasted peanuts and a very hot and spicy sauce called sambal.

 Meat lovers, that’s your time!
 Rendang is a slowly roasted piece of meat, usually chicken but sometimes beef, which was dipped in the amalgam of curry paste and coconut milk.
-Yes, Malaysians do love coconuts and its cream.
+Yes, Malaysians do love coconuts and their cream.
 Rendang is one of the traditional Malaysian food, especially popular in religious festivals and holidays.
-And it suits well to nasi lemak, so hang over your plate and taste it.
+And it suits well to nasi lemak, so taste it.

 And here we go, again coconut.
 Now it’s used for cooking one of the tastiest rice and noodle soup.
 You can imagine its sour flavour while looking on the list of ingredients: coconut cream, ginger torch flower, mint, fish cuts and shrimp paste.
 Laksa could taste different in every Malaysian region, so try it as often as you can.